 When you’re trying to lose weight by eating 1600 a day and you’re still not seeing the progress that you want, it can be very frustrating.
 Let’s dive into why progress may be stalled and what you can do about it.

-Why would you not lose weight when eating 1600 calories?
-You would not lose weight eating 1600 calories a day if 1600 calories is not a caloric deficit anymore (which can change over time), if your body composition is changing instead of your weight, or if you’re not tracking your calories accurately and eating more than 1600 calories without knowing.
+You would not lose weight eating 1600 calories a day if 1600 calories is not a caloric deficit anymore, which can change over time during a weight loss phase.
+As well, you might not be tracking your calories inaccurately and actually eating more than 1600 calories without knowing.

 Is It Normal To Eat 1600 Calories And Not Lose Weight?